Robust subgroup discovery

 The results for the single-target and multi-target numeric datasets can be seen in Table~\ref{table:results_numeric} and in a graphical representation for the SWKL measure in Figure~\ref{fig:bonferroni-dunn_numeric_all}.
-In general, it can be seen that SSD++ obtains the best results for $23$ out of $25$ datasets.
-This is to be expected as SWKL and SSD++ take into account the dispersion/deviation of the subgroup target while top-$k$ and seq-cover do not.
-This is clearly supported by the normalised standard deviation of the first subgroup found, where SSD++ tends to find subgroups with smaller deviations for $10$ out of $15$ cases.
+In general, SSD++ obtains the best results for $23$ out of $25$ datasets.
+This is expected as SWKL and SSD++ take into account the dispersion/deviation of the subgroup target while top-$k$ and seq-cover do not.
+Moreover, the normalised standard deviation of the first subgroup found supports this claim, as SSD++ tends to find subgroups with smaller deviations for $10$ out of $15$ cases.

 Comparing SWKL results for top-$k$ with seq-cover and SSD++ shows that irrespective of dispersion-aware (SSD++) or not (seq-cover), covering different regions of the data increases the quality of the list in terms of SWKL, validating the use of our measure.
-It should be noted that both top-$k$ and seq-cover could in practice support taking into account the deviation but that would require several non-trivial modifications in their source code.
+It should be noted that both top-$k$ and seq-cover could, in practice, support taking into account the deviation, but that would require several non-trivial modifications in their source code.

 Regarding the number of subgroups, seq-cover tends to have more rules than SSD++ for datasets with less than $5\:000$ examples, while SSD++ tends to have more for a larger number of examples.
 This makes sense as there is more evidence to identify possible significant subgroups.